BILBY

 Threats

-Introduced predators, inappropriate fire regimes, and the impacts of grazing and landclearing are key threats to the continued survival of bilbies in the Kimberley.
+Introduced predators, inappropriate fire regimes, and the impacts of grazing and deforestation are key threats to the continued survival of bilbies in the Kimberley.
 Wild cattle and sheep compete with bilbies for food, and foxes and feral cats also prey on them.
-These threats interact with each other in complex ways and impact differently in different regions.
-A significant amount of money is being spent on captive and fenced bilby populations.
+These threats interact with each other in complex ways and impact different regions differently.
+A significant amount of money is being spent on bilby populations raised in fenced environments and human care.
 WWF would like to see a similar amount spent on better understanding and protecting wild populations.

 What you can do to help